 Investigate local lore about your house or the previous occupants.
 This is a great way to get to know your neighbours and to also find some unique facts about the previous occupants or the building itself.

-The second option is to go to the Stanley Milner Library downtown and find the print copies of the Henderson’s Directories.
+The second option is to go to the Stanley Milner Library downtown or the City of Edmonton Archives and find the print copies of the Henderson’s Directories.
 They are housed in one of the climate controlled rooms with the other old books upstairs.
 Edmonton has a complete set from about 1908 until 1987 when newer privacy legislation was introduced.
 Search all the way to 1987 — it can be a little time consuming — but it is quite fun and you’ll never know what you’ll turn up!

 To verify the year your home was built, you will need to do a Land Titles Search.
 There are two ways to do this:

-The first option is to go online to do a Land Titles Search at: http://www.servicealberta.ca/588.cfm.
-Only the last two land titles are listed for purchase.
-So, it is likely best to still pay for a search at the Brownlee Building in the second option.
+– Go online to do a Land Titles Search at: http://www.servicealberta.ca/588.cfm.
+If you are unsure about the number of owners, it is best to pay for a search at the Brownlee Building (in the second option).